-2. On or before December 1, 2016, upon receiving a Permit to Construct, the Permittee shall make all necessary system improvements in order to provide minimum pressure to all service connections under all conditions of flow.
+1. On or before December 1, 2016, upon receiving a Permit to Construct, the Permittee shall make all necessary system improvements in order to provide minimum pressure to all service connections under all conditions of flow.
 Should the Water System not be able to provide adequate minimum pressure under all conditions of flow, all inhome booster pumps shall be modified to incorporate the appropriately sized and located air gaps and seek a variance from the construction standards of the Rule.
-New water storage tank to be built in 2015 will correct.
+New water storage tank online 2/7/2016.